eclipse-vertx/vertx-codegen/README.md

 ## Processor configuration

 By default the processor will only validate the source API against the Codegen rules and will not perform code generation.
-Code generation will occur when the processor `outputDirectory` option is configured:
+Code generation will occur when the processor `codegen.output` option is configured:

 ~~~~
 <pluginManagement>